naranggagan/naranggagan.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Support Poverty Alleviation & Rural Revitalization Through Cost-Effective Electric Mobility
-description: a project with a background image
+description: Winner of Bronze Award by the Shanghai Regional Government, among thousands of international proposals for the funding pitch and is an effort to translate research into a product.
+My role was to provide health empirics in the use of e-mobility correlating it with financial revitalizations of marginalized communities.
-img: assets/img/12.jpg
+img: assets/img/urbanmobility.jpg
 importance: 1
 category: work
-related_publications: einstein1956investigations, einstein1950meaning
+related_publications:
 ---

 Every project has a beautiful feature showcase page.